phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 ![firstimelogin](/assets/images/bots-setup/firstimelogin.png)
 _First login GUI of Splunk by default_

-Go back to your Linux box, download [`botsv1`](https://github.com/splunk/botsv1) dataset.
-The dataset that i downloaded is full data (around 33 milions events) which is contain both attack data and normal data (noisy) to help us enhanced Splunk search capabilities (Gossip: In my previous company when i was trying to sent the Fortigate Firewall's syslog into SC4S and then forward those logs to Splunk, around 20 days, it has like...50 milions events and cost like 50GB of Storage which is crazy !).
+Go back to your Linux machine, download [`botsv1`](https://github.com/splunk/botsv1) dataset.
+The version I downloaded contains full data (around 33 million events), including both attack and normal (noisy) data.
+This dataset will help enhance our Splunk search capabilities.

+*For context, in my previous company, , i tried sending Fortigate Firewall syslogs into SC4S, which then forwarded the logs to Splunk.
+After about 30 days, we had around 128 million event records, consuming about 33GB of storage.
+It was crazy!*

 ```bash
 cd /opt/botsv1
 wget https://s3.amazonaws.com/botsdataset/botsv1/splunk-pre-indexed/botsv1_data_set.tgz